nopnop2002/esp-idf-web-serial/README.md

 - Launch a web browser
 Enter the following in the address bar of your web browser.
 You can communicate to Arduino-UNO using browser.
+The Change button changes the number of lines displayed.
+The Copy button copies the received data to the clipboard.
 ```
 http:://{IP of ESP32}/
 or